ROTEMPCO

 2005-2008

-In a patricia villa in the heart of Holstebro, something happened at the beginning of the new millennium.
+In a patrician villa in the heart of Holstebro something happened at the dawn of the new millennium.

-A handful of young boys would try to keep up with the possibilities of information technology.
+A handful of young men wanted to try their hand at the potential of information technology.

-They would ride with the wave so they roll in over all the existing industries.
+They wanted to ride on the wave they saw crashing against all the existing industries.

-A wave that would tear down old giants and at the same time make room for new players.
+A wave that would tear down old giants while making room for new players.

-Many people wanted jobs with them, they had become local celebrities.
+Many wanted to work for them, and they had become local celebrities.

-One day in December, they received an application, sent by email, with an exe file and a description attached.
+One day in December they received an application sent by email.
+Attached was an exe-file and a description.

-They did not dare open it.
+They did not dare to open it.
 It could be a virus.
 Who would send an exe file as an application.
-Very suspicious.
+It was all very suspicious.

-After a few days, their curiosity, the application won, and to their relief, they saw a program written in their development environment, a mixture of video, images and text in 2 languages. .
+After a few days their curiosity won.
+They opened the application and saw a program written in their development environment, a mix of video, images and text in two languages.

-Sometimes you have to dare to stand out.
-You can lose, but ogs å win big!
+Sometimes you have to dare standing out.
+You may lose, but you can also win big!

 • .NET